famulare/famulare.github.io/_posts/2022-05-02-About-this-blog.md

 [^2]: LOL.
 Somehow I hope starting a blog will be a _treatment_ for arrogance?

-[^3]: and, within the constraints of what's possible in the US, we've done better than most ([Age-adjusted COVID-19 deaths per capita across US states](https://www.bioinformaticscro.com/blog/states-ranked-by-age-adjusted-covid-deaths/)).
+[^3]: and, within the constraints of what's possible in the US, we've done better than most ([Age-adjusted COVID-19 deaths per capita across US states as of April 27, 2022](https://web.archive.org/web/20220503234017/https://www.bioinformaticscro.com/blog/states-ranked-by-age-adjusted-covid-deaths/)).

 [^4]: I'm scared to write about this in public, but I hope that changes.